bnomei/kirby3-utm/README.md

 ## Usage

-> WIP
+### UTM Page

+Create a new page at root level with the blueprint `utm`.

+### Tracking

+Events will automatically be tracked to a sqlite database and appear in the UTM page within the panel grouped by campaign and displaying multiple stats.

 ## UTM

-Original UTM explanation from (Bonnie Kittle at cdgi.com)[https://www.cdgi.com/2020/04/how-to-use-utm-codes-to-track-campaigns-in-google-analytics/].
+Original UTM explanation from [Bonnie Kittle at cdgi.com]([https://www.cdgi.com/2020/04/how-to-use-utm-codes-to-track-campaigns-in-google-analytics/).

 ### utm_source

-Identify the advertiser, site, publication, etc. that is sending traffic to your property, for example, MassLawyers Weekly, BBJ, NEREJ
+The advertiser, site, publication, etc. that is sending traffic to your property

 ### utm_medium

-The advertising or marketing medium, for example, CPC (cost-per-click), banner ad, email newsletter, LinkedIn
+The advertising or marketing medium, for example, CPC (cost-per-click), banner ad, email newsletter

 ### utm_campaign